Michael van Gerwen: 2014: World Champion

 In the 2014 World Championship, Van Gerwen began with victories over qualifier Zoran Lerchbacher and Kevin McDine.
 He trailed Gary Anderson 3–1 in the third round, but came back to win 4–3.
 He then faced former BDO World Champion Mark Webster, whom he beat 5–3.
 Van Gerwen beat Adrian Lewis 6–0 to reach the final.
 In his second successive World Championship final, he faced Peter Wright and won 7–4.
 He became the sixth different winner of the event and, at the age of 24, the then-youngest as well as jumping above Phil Taylor to become the new world number one.
 Later in the month, he won the ProTour Player of the Year, Fans' Player of the Year and PDC Player of the Year at the Annual Awards.

 On the opening night of the Premier League, Van Gerwen registered the first ever whitewash over Taylor in the tournament's history, 7–0 in 13 minutes with an average of 109.59.
 He enjoyed a title success in his home country at the Dutch Darts Masters by beating Mervyn King in a high quality final where both players averaged over 107.
 A week later, he won the final UK Open Qualifier with a 6–0 whitewash over Michael Smith.
 At the UK Open, he was beaten 10–8 in the semi-finals by Terry Jenkins.
-Van Gerwen won his 20th title on the PDC tour in claiming the second Players Championship by beating Dean Winstanley 6–1.
+Van Gerwen won his 20th title on the PDC tour by claiming the second Players Championship with a 6–1 victory over Dean Winstanley.
 In April, Taylor won their reverse fixture in the Premier League 7–4 and was also the victor when the two met in the final of the German Darts Masters.
 He finished top of the Premier League table for the second year in a row, winning 11 of his 16 games, and then edged past Gary Anderson 8–7 in the semi-finals.
 From 5–5 in the final, Raymond van Barneveld took four successive legs and ended Van Gerwen's Premier League reign with a 10–6 win.
 He defended his Dubai Duty Free Darts Masters title by seeing off Wright 11–7.